-

 Day #17: Make “Sacred” Space, Connect to All Our Kin

-01 Learn Another way we can build a bigger we is to “take time out of time,” or make sacred space, to become more aware of and connect to the more-than-human world.
+01 Learn Another way we can build a bigger “we” is to “take time out of time,” or make sacred space, to become more aware of and connect to the more-than-human world.
 We are one species among many, and Indigenous teachings remind us that we are so

 -